jessepav/lacygoill-wiki-backup/admin/MIME.md

     $ cp /usr/local/share/applications/gvim.desktop ~/.local/share/applications/gvim.desktop

-If you do so, it has the priority over the system one.
+If you do so, it has priority over the system one.

 Edit the `Exec` directive to pass the desired options.